 - books and revision materials

 - equipment related to the courses being followed e.g. art consumables or equipment

 - direct transport costs

 - educational and/or university trips/visits

 - exam re-sit fees

-- regular payments for living costs (priority 1-4 bursaries only)

 These may also be paid 'in kind' i.e. payment with goods or services rather than cash, on proof of payment.
 In the case of books and/or equipment the school reserves the right to request these be returned at the end of any course.